-High protein seems to be a common thread in trend diets these days - promising to help you both lose weight and gain muscle.
+Higher protein intake seems to be a common thread in trend diets these days - promising to help you to both lose weight and gain muscle.
 But just because protein is in a lot of foods, doesn't always mean they are a great source of it.

-The type of protein you eat also matters.
-There are actually hundreds of thousands of different proteins, which are made up of amino acids.
+There are actually hundreds of thousands of different types of protein, which are made up of amino acids.
 Luckily only those containing the 9 essential amino acids are vital for us to eat!

 Proteins are considered high quality when they provide us with the amino acids each of us need to function every day.

 When a food item contains all of the essential amino acids we need, it’s called a complete protein.
 Complete proteins are found in meat or animal products like eggs and dairy.

 When two different foods combined meet all of our essential amino acid needs, they’re called complementary proteins.

 While the most common source of protein in the diet is from meat, fish, and animal based products like milk, eggs, and dairy, protein can also be found in plants and grains.

 How to Find the Best Quality Proteins for You